NYC UBT Freelancer Guide: Who Owes It and How to Avoid It

 For a high-income consultant (say $400k net), UBT alone can be $15,000-16,000 with a small credit — real money.

-The S-corp escape hatch
+The S-corp alternative

 Forming an LLC and electing S-corp tax treatment via Form 2553 moves your business out of UBT scope and into NYC's General Corporation Tax (GCT) regime — but S-corps that don't elect to be NYC C-corps for state purposes use a different rate.